St. Peter's Church, Aungier Street, Dublin: Notable parishioners

 Notable parishioners associated with St. Peter's when the church was built in the 17th century were the Cuffe family (after whom Cuffe Street is named), who were relatives of the Aungiers, Lord Arran (son of the Duke of Ormonde), Lady Antrim and Lord Merrion and Lieutenant-general Archibald Hamilton, who fought at the Siege of Derry, in 1688.

 Sir John Jeffreyson, judge of the Court of Common Pleas (Ireland), was buried here in 1700.

 Arthur Wellesley, later the Duke of Wellington was baptised at St. Peter's on 30 April or 2 May 1769.

 The novelist Charles Robert Maturin (1780–1824) was born in Dublin of a Huguenot family.
 In 1805 he became curate of St Peter's, where he remained until his death.

 The church was the parochial church of the family of Robert Emmet and family members, notably Emmet's grand-nephew Dr. Thomas Addis Emmet, believed that Emmet was reburied in the family vault in St Peter's.
 According to this story, which was independently shared by the Hammond family, friends of the Emmets, the interment of Mary Anne Holmes around 1804 was used to secretly transfer Emmet's body from St. Michan's Church with the help of the Rev Thomas Gamble, who ministered in St Michan's.

 The barrister John Connellan Deane, son of the prominent architect Thomas Deane, was married in the church in 1839; he died at Posillipo in 1887 and was buried in the English Cemetery, Naples.

-Owen Connellan, writer, antiquarian and Professor of Celtic Languages and Literature at Cork, who had a house in Emor Street.
-His daughter Catherine was married in the church.
+Catherine, daughter of Owen Connellan, writer, antiquarian and Professor of Celtic Languages and Literature at Cork, who had a house in Emor Street, was married in the church.

 The writer Catherine Mary MacSorley (1848-1929) was the daughter of Rev. John James MacSorley, rector of the church at the end of the 19th century.

 George Bernard Shaw attended St. Peter's parish school in Camden Row.